M7MOZ/ATC_01096821019/README.md

 - Keep both terminal windows open during development
 - Any changes made to the code will automatically reload the respective server/application

+## Admin email
+ - to access the admin auth login with this data
+ - email : admin@gmail.com
+ - password : admin

 ## I included the .env files because i dont know how to debloy the Backend i wish it is not a big problem